There are A LOT of snakes in Nevada!

 For example, some species are venomous, while others use constriction to immobilize their prey.
 Or the fact that certain snakes are rarely seen because they spend most of their time underground, but others are comfortable living EXTREMELY close to humans.

-Today, you’re going to learn about the 18 types of snakes in Nevada!
+18 types of snakes in Nevada!

 #1.
 Western Diamond-backed Rattlesnake